lmax-north/websocket-integration-test/README.md

 and acceptance needs K8S to be up.
 I think we did this was, because spinning up an http server is quick and easy, almost a 1 liner.

+##  Quick Start

+`dnt.websockets.integration.IntegrationTest` is the goal of this repository, a quick IT that tests the implementation, without the websocket infrastructure.

 Repo Link
 https://github.com/lmax-north/websocket-integration-test